 Third, and maybe most important, the more people you know the more opportunities you can GIVE!
-As a leader, there will be times where you will be the one opening professional doors for other people.
+As a leader, there will come a time where you will be the one opening professional doors for other people.
 What an honor!
 To make sure you are able to put the right people in the right place, you need to build relationships and broaden your network.
 Put yourself out there, make the first move to go introduce yourself to someone new, you never know where that might lead… whether to a new friend, a new lesson learned, or a new and better opportunity for you both.

 #4 Build Other People Up.

 Great leaders look for ways to make the people around them successful.
 Great leaders look for ways to share the spotlight.
 Today, and every day, find a reason to put a positive spotlight on someone else!

 #5 Be Bold.

 When you take notes you are showing the person talking to you that you value what they are saying AND you are giving yourself a resource for later down the road when you need to access that information again.
 (If you’re new in your job, here are more strategies to implement on your first day!)

 Asking the right questions at the right time will not make you look stupid, draw negative attention to you, or make a bad impression.
-Asking the right questions will provide you with information and probably move you up a notch in the eyes of your boss.
+Asking the right questions, at the right time, will provide you with information and probably move you up a notch in the eyes of your boss.
 A perfectly posed question will show others you are engaged, you are willing to take initiative, and that you want to learn.
 These are the things management look for when they start looking for people to promote!

 If something needs done, don’t wait for someone else to do it — you do it!
 When you are given a task to complete, do it like they asked you to, but then figure out how to go above and beyond!